 There is much to see here, and much diversity: ancestral Puebloan ruins, desert, mountains, canyons, etc., but the thing that really catches the eye are the huge buttes and spires - the awesome

 Monument Valley is huge, spanning the Utah/Arizona border.
-Photos of the Mittens and the southern approach on US163 (the banner photo) are probably universally recognized landmarks.
+Photos of the Mittens and the view of buttes from US163 (the banner photo) are probably universally recognized landmarks.
 Two separate parks were in Monument Valley: Monument Valley Utah State Park and Monument Valley Navajo Nation Tribal Park - the state park west of US163 near Oljeto Mesa and the airport, and the Tribal Park at its present location east of US163.
 The state park has disappeared other than a nondescript entry at stateparks.com.

 The valley's earliest inhabitants include the Ice Age Paleo-Indian hunters (12,000-6,000 B.C.), Archaic hunter-gatherers (6,000 B.C.-A.D.
 1), and Anasazi farmers (A.D.
 1-1300).